bet4a/d3wiki/SVG-Shapes.md

 <a name="arc_innerRadius" href="#arc_innerRadius">#</a> arc.<b>innerRadius</b>([<i>radius</i>])

 If *radius* is specified, sets the *innerRadius*-accessor to the specified function or constant.
+If *radius* is not specified, returns the current *innerRadius*-accessor.
 This accessor is invoked on the argument passed to the arc generator.
 The default accessor assumes that the input data is an object with suitably-named attributes:

 ```javascript
 function innerRadius(d) {